• Home

 Then I learned the next most confusing Japanese word.

-Just as we practiced counting things when we were little, foreigners also find it difficult.
-Let's think back to our younger selves and explain it in simple Japanese.
-"One day" is not only "tsuitachi" but also "ippi".
-It's completely confusing.
-Dates and numbers are important messages, so by changing to simpler ways of saying them, you can prevent mistakes!
+I think it is difficult for foreigners, just as I practiced counting things when I was little.
+Let's remember our old selves and tell them in Plain Japanese.
+"One day" is not only "tsuita" but also "ippi".
+It's already a mess.
+Dates and numbers are important messages, so changing them to a "gentle" way of saying them can prevent mistakes!

 Finally, I learned Mehrabian's Law.